axoflow/axosyslog-core-docs/content/docs/chapter-parsers/date-parser/date-parser-options/_index.md

 | Synopsis: | format(string) |
 | Default:  |                |

-*Description:* Specifies the format how {{% productparam "abbrev" %}} should parse the date.
+*Description:* Specifies the format how {{% param "product.abbrev" %}} should parse the date.
 You can use the following format elements:

 ```c